skcary77/GettingAndCleaningData/README.md

 The script run_analysis.R creates a tidy set with information collected from the accelerometers on a Samsung phone.
-The tidy has been summarized to show the average reading of each variable for each participant/activity combination.For example, the "tBodyAcc-mean()-X" column in the row where the participant is 1 and the activity is "laying", represents the mean tBodyAcc-mean()-X reading taken across the entire measurement window for that participant and that activity.
-Detailed information regarding the raw data and what variables were kept are availble in the Code Book.
+The tidy data has been summarized to show the average reading of each variable for each participant/activity combination.For example, the "tBodyAcc-mean()-X" column in the row where the participant is 1 and the activity is "laying", represents the mean tBodyAcc-mean()-X reading taken across the entire measurement window for that participant and that activity.
+Detailed information regarding the raw data and what variables were kept is availble in the Code Book.

-For the script to run properly, the following files must be in the User's working directory:
+For the script to run properly the "dplyr" package should be installed.
+In addition, the following files must be in the User's working directory:
 * subject_train.txt
 * subject_test.txt
 * y_train.txt